Entering Protected Mode

 The global descriptor table is an array of structures that include information about a segment,

-when we want to use our custom segment, we load it's offset to the segment register.
+when we want to use our custom segment, we load it's offset on the GDT to the segment register.

 For example, we can create a segment for user data at index one of our table.